DilsherB/OOP-schoolLibrary-Ruby/README.md

 # 📖 [School Library] <a name="about-project"></a>

 - In this project I have created three basic files 'person.rb', 'student.rb' and 'teacher.rb'.
 In these files I have used morphysim and inherits 'Person' class in 'Student' and 'Teacher' class. initializers(Constructors) are defined in each class.
 Some methods also created in each class.
+In the second phase I added more classes to implement decorators.
+In the third phase I added some more classes to implement associations.
+In the fourth phase I added some more classes to run the program in comand prompt.

 ## 🛠 Built With <a name="built-with"></a>